Updated: Nov 3

-I have always loved education; from being really bad at Maths to becoming one of the best and even teaching others in the process.
+I have always loved education; from being really bad at Math to becoming one of the best and even teaching others in the process.
 Also, I love that you can go from knowing nothing to being very knowledgeable in a subject.
 That's fascinating!

 For a very long time, I thought gaining knowledge and skills only happened in a school setting but I was wrong.